Bishop Kemper School for Ministry

 In a few classes a “satisfactory/unsatisfactory grading system may be used.

-Students will receive directly from their instructors responses to and assessments of the work they complete for each course no later than the date final grades are due for each course (see the 2015-2016 Academic Calendar, http://www.bishopkemperschool.org/academic-calendar.html).
+Students will receive directly from their instructors responses to and assessments of the work they complete for each course no later than the date final grades are due for each course (see the Academic Calendar).
 In the event students do not receive final assessments from their instructors, they should contact the instructor and, if necessary, the Dean.

 ASSIGNMENTS

-Students must submit all work and assignments for each course no later than the date listed on the academic calendar for the submission of final assignments for each course (see the annual Academic Calendar).
-In the event students are, for reasons beyond their control, unable to complete the work assigned for a particular course, they may apply to their instructors and to the Dean of the school for an extension (see below, “Extensions”).
+Students must submit all work and assignments for each course no later than the date listed in the syllabus for the submission of final assignments for each course.
+In the event students are, for special reasons beyond their control, unable to complete the work assigned for a particular course, they may apply to their instructors and to the Dean of the school for an extension (see below, “Extensions”).
 Students must have the permission of both the instructor and the Dean to receive an extension or an incomplete (see also below, “Withdrawal”).

 ATTENDANCE

 It is expected that students will make every effort to participate fully in every course in which they are enrolled; this includes attendance and active participation in all events associated with all monthly meetings.
-Class sessions, praxis sessions, colloquium, corporate worship, and community meals are all considered an integral part of course meetings, and students should plan to be present for all such activities.
+Class sessions, praxis sessions, colloquium, corporate worship, community meals AND Saturday evening community time are all considered an integral part of course meetings, and students should plan to be present for all such activities.
+Zoom is available as needed, but not ideal.

 CONFLICTS